mjaglan/mjaglan.github.io/docs/dev-environment.md

 # Possible Solutions
 Classic VMs ensure isolated and repeatable environments.
 But these are resource consuming.
 Developers need to code/build/test every few minutes and won't accept the virtualization overhead.
-So instead of make OS level containers (i.e., VMs), using application level containers is extremely fast and easier to maintainer.
+So instead of make OS level containers (i.e., VMs), using application level containers is extremely fast and easier to maintain.
 For this we use docker application containers and vagrant automation to provide the desired OS for docker container to run in isolation -

 Feature | Options
 ------- | -------